 - All permits

-- All meals on the trek (healthiest and varied trekking meals in the whole of the Himalaya)
+- All meals on the trek (the healthiest and most varied trekking meals in the whole of the Himalayas)

 - Domestic airfare

 - All optional additional tours or activities during free time

 - Travel insurance (compulsory to have insurance that covers helicopter evacuation)